lodsb/SoundDesigner/README.md

 - checkout and build + sbt publish for each of these

 - The real-time audio synthesis uses SuperCollider / ScalaCollider, therefore an additional SuperCollider installation is necessary.
+- External midi input to drive the synthesis algorithms
+- Audio output device with multiple channels (for individial headphone outputs)